 Now, I know this sounds all doom and gloom, but it isn’t.
 There is a much better walker on the market and it is truly worth every penny.

 The U-step Walker is the Best Walker for Parkinson’s Disease

 The U step walker has solved most of the problems found in the traditional four-wheel walker.
 Let me break down all the things I LOVE about this walker and truly stand behind my claim that it is the best walker for Parkinson’s disease.

-- The breaks are some of the most secure breaks on the market.
+- The brakes are some of the most secure brakes on the market.
 I have tried to get the breaks to slip on the wheels and it is just not possible.

 - One of the most genius features of the braking system is the “reverse” break.
-It is called a reverse break because you must squeeze the handle to actually unlock the breaks.
-Therefore if your hand comes off the walker the breaks automatically engage.
+It is called a reverse break because you must squeeze the handle to actually unlock the brakes.
+Therefore if your hand comes off the walker the brakes automatically engage.
 This eliminates the need to have quick responsive hands when in the midst of a fall.